 To advance science, technology, engineering and math (STEM) education by funding research, recognizing scholarship and increasing opportunity.

-The fields of science, technology, engineering, and math (STEM) are collectively considered the core technological foundation of an advanced society and an indicator of a society’s ability to sustain itself and prosper.
+The fields of science, technology, engineering and mathematics (STEM) are collectively considered the core foundation of an advanced society and an indicator of a society’s ability to sustain itself and prosper.

-Broadcom Foundation supports STEM education initiatives that help teachers and students engage in project-based learning that is essential to developing problem-solving skills, independent thinking and individual creativity.
-Project-based learning is a critical component of the Next Generation Science Standards that incorporate engineering, science and math throughout the curriculum.
+Broadcom Foundation supports project-based STEM initiatives that enable students and teachers to acquire 21st century skills of critical thinking, collaboration, communication and creativity that result in confident problem solving, independent thinking, leadership and innovation.
+Project-based learning is a critical component of the Next Generation Science Standards that incorporate engineering, science and mathematics throughout the curriculum.

 Broadcom Foundation files an annual Form 990-PF with the U.S. Internal Revenue Service to provide financial information and lists funds awarded during the fiscal year.
 These forms, as well as other public documents, are accessible through the links below.